bogdan-dumitrescu/FrexDuino/README.md

 ### Centering the wheel

 After plugging your FrexDuino in, manually center the steering wheel.
 Afterward long-press `Button 1` to reset the axis to center.
-You can see which button is `1` in Windows's "USB Controllers" application.
+In Windows, you can see which button is `1` in the "Set up USB game controllers" application.
 The button that triggers the centering as well as the long-press threshold can be configured in [code](src/constants.h).

 ### Adjusting the FFB gain